Instructions for Patients for Colposcopy

 It is important to be able to clearly see and evaluate your cervix during the colposcopy.

-While some parts of the procedure can be performed on pregnant woman, other parts should be avoided during pregnancy.
+While some parts of the procedure can be performed on pregnant women, other parts should be avoided during pregnancy.

 You may experience some cramping during the examination, so if there is no medical reason to avoid ibuprofen or acetaminophen:

 - You can take up to 3 tablets of ibuprofen (200 mg strength) 30 minutes prior to the procedure with a light meal.

 - Or you can take up to 2 tablets of acetaminophen 500 mg strength